microtrain/bootcamp/10-MySQL/06-Authentication.md

 ## Bootstraping

-Currently we have a several includes at the top of every page, soe of which are common to all pages.
+Currently, we have several includes at the top of every page, some of which are common to all pages.
 When this occurs a common practice to load what is known as a bootstrap file aptly named *bootstrap.php*.
 One issue posed by bootstraping is the use of includes in the bootstrap file.
-Any time a file is included/required it executes as though it is code written in the calling page.
+Any time a file is included/required it executes as though it is code written on the calling page.
 Our application is written is a tree structure which means including via relative paths will not work when traversing a nested folder structure.
 Another common practice is to define a *ROOT* constant which will be used to prefix all includes with the exception of the bootstrap file.

 ```php
 <?php